Brady76/MethodsAndToolsProject/Lesson 1: Basic Structure of C++/README.md

 In order to pass the test file, your code must include a function **int main()** that:
 1. Prints **Hello World**
 2. Prints **This is my first C++ program**.
-Remember that capilization and spelling matters, so be sure to double check your work before running the test file.
+Remember that C++ is a case sensitive language and that spelling matters, so be sure to double check your work before running the test file.

 Good luck!